Haddenham, Buckinghamshire: Economy and amenities

-Haddenham is known for its ponds which were used to breed Aylesbury ducks.
+Haddenham is known for its ponds, which were used to breed Aylesbury ducks.
 Breeding has been revived recently on the pond in front of the parish church.

-Haddenham has two pubs: the Kings Head and the Rising Sun.
-One former pub, House of Spice (Indian, formerly The Crown), is now a restaurant.
+There are two pubs: the Kings Head and the Rising Sun.
+One former pub, House of Spice formerly The Crown, is an Indian restaurant.
 There are three cafés: Little Italy at the station, Norsk at Fort End and Tickety Brew on the Parade.

-Haddenham has a baker, a greengrocer, a barber shop, three hairdresser's and some smaller retailers.
-Haddenham has also a garden centre and a farm shop, further hosting amenities such as a florist, pet shops, a charity shop, and a tattoo parlour.
+Haddenham has a baker, a greengrocer, a barber, three hairdressers and some smaller retailers.
+It has also a garden centre and a farm shop, further hosting amenities including a florist, pet shops, a charity shop and a tattoo parlour.
 Haddenham has two gyms: FitLife and The Garage, also at Bradmoor.